teamwolfbytes/fitstart/README.md

 and type in the username (currently we have no GUI to do this), and the client will send the server a "friend this user" message.
 The server will take this message and forward it to the user to be befriended.

-Let's use an analogy.
-Imagine you operate a bank to store virtual popsicles.
-People can call you, and say, "Please add 5 popsicles from my account to my friend's account."
-You are the server, and the people are the clients.
-They can have a variety of requests, but if one of them is not allowed, then the server (you) can choose to not follow the request.
-One request that might not be allowed is "Take 10 popsicles from everyone else and add them to my account."
-This should not be allowed, so you can decline the request.
-By using this model, we can decline illegitimate requests.
-On the other hand, if every client could just walk up to the bank and do whatever they want, that wouldn't be very nice for anyone who's affected.

 ### Pros of the client/server model